Second-half scoring burst key as Clare land first minor hurling title since 2011

 Given the claustrophobic nature of the Munster round-robin table, that third and final Cork-Clare get-together on Sunday week will have a significant say in the top three fortunes of either county and whether their summer extends beyond the end of this month.

-The result, at the end of an error-heavy provincial final, delivered the county only a fifth Munster minor hurling crown, and first since 2011.
+The result, at the end of an error heavy provincial final, delivered the county only a fifth Munster minor crown, and first since 2011.

-Eoghan Gunning was the third Clare defender who got among the scorers, the Clare captain and corner-back turning in a superb showing.
+Along with O’Halloran and Hegarty, Eoghan Gunning was the third Clare defender who got among the scorers.
+The Clare captain and corner-back turned in a superb showing.

 The Banner, as mentioned, had led 0-10 to 0-9 at the break.
-It was a first half where they were never led.
+They were never led throughout.

 Clare shot three in front inside four minutes.
-Centre-back Hegarty (free), Marc O’Brien (free), and O’Halloran were the first names on the scoresheet.
-They would, however, add only three more in the ensuing 21 minutes.
+Centre-back Hegarty (free), O’Brien (free), and O’Halloran were the first names on the scoresheet.
+Clare would, however, add only three more points in the ensuing 21 minutes.

 Cork had a monopoly on possession during this period.
 They were very slow to make use of it.